-A question I always get asked when I'm in the work shop around this time of year, is can I book my car in to get checked before I go on holidays, and of course people are always in a rush and that time of year is really yard for me to find time to satisfy all my customers requirements, so here is a check list of things to do to your car before you take off on those long road trips with your loved ones.
+When I'm in the workshop near the end of the year, I’m often asked if by my customers if they can book their car in to get checked before they go on holidays.
+Everyone is usually in a rush at that time of year, so it is really hard for me to find time to book everyone in.
+So here is a check list of things to do to your car before you take off on those long road trips with your loved ones.

 Road trips.
 For those who enjoy the slow and steady sound of rubber and asphalt, the highway breeze and the sightseeing experience that accompany road trips or long journeys, this is a heads-up.
 Journeys and road trips can be cool, but nothing sours the experience faster than car trouble (except police trouble).
-So, your home based car trouble is already enough.
+Car trouble when you’re home is hard enough.
 Car trouble on the highway is a different ball game.
 It is dangerous for you, your car and most importantly your family.
 Besides, the sight of a broken down car on the highway is generally uncool.

 Here are some tips on how to avoid the embarrassing and dangerous scene of a broken down car on the highway.
 These tips could make your holiday start perfectly or could spell a whole lot of misery for you (if ignored).
 The tips are not too complicated.

 - It is always about the engine oil.
-You could check if the oil is still good to go but to be on the safe side just change it.
+Check if the oil is still good to go, but to be on the safe side, change it.
 Also, check the automatic transmission fluid and if it is due for a change, do it before you hit the road.
 In effect make changes to the oil (and filter).
 But do not overfill.
 Engine oil is vital because its absence could cause your engine to overheat and in critical cases eventually self-destruct.

 - Try to cover your headlights with a protective sheet.
-This is to prevent bugs from getting in and eventual bug clogs.
+This is to prevent bugs from getting in and causing bug clogs.

 - Refill your windscreen washer bottle.
 In case a bug gets splattered on your windscreen your washer bottle needs to contain water (preferably mixed with a little detergent) to wash it off.

 - Do not forget to check the level at which the coolant or engine antifreeze is at.
-A friendly reminder, do not ever open the radiator cap as long as your engine is still hot.
-During the cause of this particular check, any sources of leakage should be addressed as soon as possible.
-This may not seem like a problem but during your trip, if there is a lack of antifreeze or coolant your engine is very likely to overheat.
-This overheating would, in turn, lead to other severe damages.
+A friendly reminder, don’t open the radiator cap while your engine is still hot.
+During the course of this particular check, any sources of leakage should be addressed as soon as possible.
+This may not seem like a problem, but during your trip, if there is a lack of antifreeze or coolant your engine is very likely to overheat.
+This overheating can, in turn, lead to other severe damages.

-- Check your hoses: Though the change of hoses may be a bit difficult.
-It will be easier for you to do it before your journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
+- Check your hoses.
+Though changing the hoses may be a bit difficult, it will be easier do it before your journey starts than to do it in the middle of nowhere under the hot sun or in the dead of night.
 So check for blisters or severe bulges to know whether to change or not.
 Ask your mechanic.
 If there are cracks on the walls of the hoses, you need not be told to change the hoses.

-- Check your fan belt: What you are checking for is any reason to change the fan belt such as cracks or excessive play.
-You can do this by turning them sideways so that you can see the surface undergoing friction.
+- Check your fan belt.
+What you’re checking for are cracks or excessive play.
+You can do this by turning the belts sideways so that you can see the surface undergoing friction.
 Also if you notice a shrieking sound that does not stop for an extended period while driving, it indicates that the belt is slipping.
 This could also be indicated by a loud screeching sound whenever you pull away from the red light (stop light).

 - Ensure you got all your emergency equipment.